jsdelivrbot/openarch-d8/README.md

 * make tables sortable
 * update responsive image sizes for events wider/widest/full
 * external links (text + icon) in video/books should be wrapped
-* tag icon should not have pointer or hover event.
-* generalize clickable class and add click target
-* remove city tag from recent news.

 * people thumbs should size to grid so width = sidebar width
 * events thumbs should be one grid so widht = full width for mobile, and 2 or 3 x sidebar depending on breakpoint